Iquryy/RLCraft-Dregora-Parasited/README.md

 - Underneath spawners in Lost Cities

 ## Client Pack (For playing on singleplayer and servers)
-https://drive.google.com/file/d/1l_LRE2V2-6p3qyUH3AxPEKqvygn42UMR/view?usp=sharing
+1. You download the zip
+2. Import it in Curse Forge as a new profile https://drive.google.com/file/d/1l_LRE2V2-6p3qyUH3AxPEKqvygn42UMR/view?usp=sharing

 ## Server Pack (Only get this if you plan to host your own server)